NorielSylvire/buffy-vampire-slayer/README.md

  Buffy the Vampire Slayer, a tower defense game with ASCII graphics.

 # License and Copyright
- Buffy the Vampire Slayer game by Noriel_Sylvire and Asier.
+ Buffy the Vampire Slayer game by Noriel_Sylvire and ASofrohan.

- Copyright (c) 2020-2021 Noriel_Sylvire and Asier.
+ Copyright (c) 2020-2021 Noriel_Sylvire and ASofrohan.
  Licensed under the GPL v3 license.

 # Game Description